zalohcin/eyes.sdk.javascript1/packages/eyes-universal/README.md

     args: Array<any>, // an array of arguments which need to be passed to execute script function.
   }

-  type ResultPayload = {
-    error: string, // message of the error which happened during script execution
-    result: any, // the value returned from the script }
+  type ResultPayload = any, // the value returned from the script
   ```
 </details>